AutoNation - Growth Through Share Buybacks

 Aside from these two intrinsic value calculations, there are a few more variations conceivable.
 I will finish off this article by three more aspects to consider, when calculating the future revenue and net income of AutoNation:

-- A second risk from a technical standpoint: The price level between $39 and $40.50 has been a support level since the beginning of 2016 as the price came back to this level again and again and we really can’t be sure if the support level is going to hold.
+A second risk from a technical standpoint: The price level between $39 and $40.50 has been a support level since the beginning of 2016 as the price came back to this level again and again, and we really can’t be sure if the support level is going to hold.
 It rather looks like the support level could be broken in the next few weeks.
-From a technical point of view the stock could then easily fall to $32-33 as the next support level (former lows and the 200 months exponential moving average) is there.
+From a technical point of view, the stock could then easily fall to $32-33 as the next support level (former lows and the 200-month exponential moving average) is there.

-- As we saw above, it would be best for AutoNation to focus on “parts and service” as well as on “finance and insurance” as these two have the highest gross margins and even if the new vehicle sales in the United States stay flat or declined over the next years, there is still potential to grow or compensate declining revenue and gross profit from new and used vehicles.
-At least for “finance and insurance” we also have to consider the effect of rate hikes by the FED which probably make it more unlikely that people take out a loan to buy a car.
-Therefore it is also possible that this business segment might stagnate or even decline.
+As we saw above, it would be best for AutoNation to focus on “parts and service” as well as on “finance and insurance” as these two have the highest gross margins, and even if the new vehicle sales in the United States stay flat or declined over the next years, there is still potential to grow or compensate declining revenue and gross profit from new and used vehicles.
+At least for “finance and insurance”, we also have to consider the effect of rate hikes by the Fed which probably make it more unlikely that people take out a loan to buy a car.
+Therefore, it is also possible that this business segment might stagnate or even decline.

 Conclusion

-Our calculated intrinsic value of $35 is certainly conservative, but considering the mentioned technical aspects and the potential recession with lower revenue and net income we can expect an even lower stock price than today.
+Our calculated intrinsic value of $35 is certainly conservative, but considering the mentioned technical aspects and the potential recession, with lower revenue and net income, we can expect an even lower stock price than today.
 Risk takers might start a first position right now (because the share buyback program will increase the intrinsic value and a potential recession might not have as dramatic effects on revenue as assumed in my calculation), but risk-averse investors should wait for the stock price to drop a little further.

 [1] In 2008 AutoNation had to report a loss of $1.2 billion, but as this was due to one-time effects, we don’t have to estimate a similar scenario happening again.
 This is also the reason why 2008 is the only year with margins not inside the above-mentioned range.